 On October 1, 2023, a significant change impacting the QM category was a shift in focus from a resident's functional status to their functional abilities and goals, commonly referred to as the Minimum Data Set (MDS) Section G to Section GG.
-The transition will result in numerous QM modifications and changes which will impact the Five-Star rating.
-As part of this change, starting in April 2024, CMS will freeze the associated new and modified quality measures as part of the transition on the Nursing Home Compare website.
-Starting in October 2024, CMS will replace the short-stay functionality QM with the new cross-setting functionality QM, which is used in the SNF Quality Reporting Program (QRP).
+The transition resulted in numerous QM modifications and changes which impacted the Five-Star rating.
+As part of this change, in April 2024, CMS froze the associated new and modified quality measures as part of the transition on the Nursing Home Compare website.
+Starting in October 2024, CMS replaced the short-stay functionality QM with the new cross-setting functionality QM, which is used in the SNF Quality Reporting Program (QRP).
 The remaining three measures will continue to be frozen until January 2025 while the data for the equivalent measures are collected.
-Therefore, the predictability and movement in the QM ratings during 2024 will not necessarily be consistent with our current quality performance.
-In addition, what and how we are measuring the QM will not be consistent with the historical practice and accordingly will be not comparable.
+Additionally, beginning in April of 2024, CMS revised the staffing rating methodology to give the lowest possible score for staffing turnover measures to providers who fail to submit staffing data or submit erroneous data.
+Therefore, the predictability and movement in the QM ratings will not necessarily be consistent with our current quality performance.
+In addition, what and how we are measuring the QM will not be consistent with the historical practice and accordingly will not be comparable.
 Therefore, depending on the changes, we may experience periods of time where the number of facilities with 4 or 5-Star ratings decline.

-The table below summarizes the number of our facilities with 4 and 5-Star ratings since 2019:
+The table below summarizes the number of our facilities with 4 and 5-Star ratings since 2020:

 As of December 31,

-2019 2020 2021 2022 2023
+2020 2021 2022 2023 2024

-102 116 114 113 134
+116 114 113 130 129